 Work with the Office of International Services as you invite and make arrangements for international students, faculty, fellows, and staff.
 International visitors must obtain a visa appropriate for the proposed activities at UMB.

 - Host department completes the Visiting Scientist Agreement (VSA) and emails it to the prospective visitor.
-The VSA consists of 4 pages.
+The VSA consists of four pages.
 Host department should complete the names, period of visit, UMB department information, and a brief description of the planned activities (research, training, observation) at UMB.

 - Visitor signs the VSA in two places, pages 2 and 4.

 - Authorized official of the visitor’s home organization signs the VSA in two places, pages 2 and 4.
 (Leave blank if visitor does not have a home organization.)

 - UMB department chair, center director or institute director signs the VSA on Page 2.

 - Host department emails the signed VSA to Janet Simons in SPA.
 In addition, the host department completes and emails the VSA Questionnaire or, when applicable, a copy of the completed J-1 visa request form.

 - SPA reviews the VSA and accompanying documents and may request additional information.
 SPA will notify the faculty sponsor and the department administrative contact if any issues are identified that will delay or prevent signature on behalf of UMB.

 Tips and FAQs

 - Home organization: The visitor's home organization must be identified if the visitor is on temporary leave from their organization — that is, if the visitor will return to the home organization after their visit at UMB.
 If that is not the case, leave blank.
 Examples: (1) A physician in private practice would not have a “home organization”; (2) a visitor might leave their prior organization, visit UMB for a year, and then move on to another organization and thus would not have a “home organization”